gokhaneraslan/XTTS_V2/README.md

 ## 🔍 Important Considerations

+1. **Initial Setup**: Ensure you've properly configured `config.py` and run `setup.py` before attempting any training or inference.

-1. **GPU Memory**: Full fine-tuning requires significant GPU memory (16GB+).
+2. **GPU Memory**: Full fine-tuning requires significant GPU memory (16GB+).
 LoRA reduces this requirement substantially.

 2. **Training Time**: Expect training to take several hours to days depending on dataset size and hardware.

 3. **Reference Audio**: The quality of the reference audio significantly impacts the voice cloning results.

-4. **Language Support**: While focused on Turkish, the framework supports other languages supported by XTTS.
+4. **Language Support**: While focused on Turkish, the framework supports other languages supported by XTTS_V2.

 5. **File Paths**: Ensure all file paths are correctly set up before running the scripts.